 Download this Advanced Blender 3.0 Glass shader >>HERE<< – This download will include an easy to adjust free blender 3.0 glass node to get perfect glass every time!

 Glass.
-One of the key materials and used in nearly every render, and yet with Blender Cycles it unfortunately falls flat on its face.
+One of the key materials or shaders and used in nearly every render, and yet with Blender Cycles it unfortunately falls flat on its face.
 Glass is one of my biggest bugbears in Blender so I’m going to make a blog to show you what you need to do, and what you need to look out for.